oddy-boop/Edusync-git/README.md

 ## 7. Deploying to Vercel (IMPORTANT FIX)

 Your local `.env` file is **not** uploaded to Vercel for security reasons.
 You must add the variables to your Vercel project settings manually.
+This is the most common reason for a deployed site to fail while working locally.

 ### **Step-by-Step Guide to Add Environment Variables to Vercel:**